nicholasdille/container-slides/080_ci_cd/scripting/alternatives.md

 For example: Python, Ruby, Perl, PowerShell

-Be careful about the runtime dependency
+The runtime becomes a hard dependency

-When to switch:
+### When to switch

 - Parsing of structured files
 - Length
 - Readability